errordeveloper/prom-nodejs-demo/README.DOCKER.md

 We've added `/metrics` for Prometheus to scrape.
 As you can see the format is very simple.

+Also, we've upated `docker-stack.yml` to add Prometheus.
+We use an image that generates config file with `remote_write` setting for Weave Cloud Monitor.

 Let's build and deploy it
 ```
 docker build -t myapp:v3 .